andersonsevla/OsintIA_Tools/README.md

    - Use of reliable DNS servers (Google, Cloudflare, and Quad9).
    - Adjustments to `timeout` and the number of *threads* to reduce execution time.

+7. **Metadata Extraction with Metagoofil**:
+   - Delays introduced between searches to avoid rate limits and blocking.
+   - Additional file formats supported: `doc`, `docx`, `zip`.

+8. **Shodan Analysis Enhancements**:
+   - Full Shodan response saved as a JSON file for reference.
+   - More detailed analysis of detected services and vulnerabilities.

-7. **Fixes and Stability**:
+9. **Fixes and Stability**:
-   - Improved indentation and code organization to prevent errors like *IndentationError*.
-   - Reuse of functions such as `write_section`, ensuring more efficiency in development and maintenance.
+   - Improved exception handling for tools like *Metagoofil* and *Sublist3r*.
+   - Consistent and clear status messages during execution.

 ### **Report Improvements**
 1. **Detailed Results by Tool**: